Frequently Asked Questions

 Official copies of these scores and transcripts should be sent to the Office of Admissions – UF Institution code: 5812.
 If scores cannot be sent electronically, they should be addressed to UF Office of Admissions, PO Box 114000 (201 Criser Hall), Gainesville, Florida 32611-4000, U.S.A.
 An online application fee is required.

 NOTE: Do not send copies of your materials to the ABE department.

 We appreciate your help in our efforts to expedite the admissions process.
 The University of Florida will not process any application without acceptable GRE scores and a TOEFL score (when applicable).
 The minimum TOEFL score required is 550 for the paper-based test, 213 for the computer-based test and 80 for the internet-based test.

 For letters of recommendations, we recommend that you submit your recommenders through the online application system so they can submit the required letters of recommendation electronically.
-If that is not possible, download three letter of recommendation forms.
+If that is not possible, download three letters of recommendation forms.
 You need to have three professors and/or employers - who can attest to your academic ability - fill one out and return it to us.
 Your file will not be considered by our admissions committee without three letters of recommendation.
-Therefore, you must insure that your references are submitted electronically or mailed directly to our department.
+Therefore, you must ensure that your references are submitted electronically or mailed directly to our department.

 For more information on admissions, visit our admissions page and UF Admissions.

 What does it cost to apply?

 Each applicant must submit a non-refundable $30 application fee.
 Your application will not be processed if this fee is not paid.
 Highly qualified engineering Ph.D. applicants may receive an offer of a fee waiver from the Herbert Wertheim College of Engineering, but the University of Florida and the Department of Agricultural and Biological Engineering, due to limited resources, cannot pay, waive, or defer this application fee for applicants.
 Remember: This fee needs to be paid online before your application can be processed.